 Transportation must be verified.
 The license plate, driver's license number, a copy of the insurance policy card, and the car make and model must be provided to the Program Coordinator.

 The Program Coordinator must verify employment with your employer through your immediate boss or human resource department.
 Verification of hours worked per week overtime, days you must report for work, specific time the employer expects you to be at the work site, and the time you finish work each day is required.
 Inmates with Huber/Work Release privileges will be charged a daily custody expense currently at $20.00 per day as determined by the McLeod County Board of Commissioners.
 Huber charges must be paid one week in advance every Friday to your inmate account or privileges can be revoked.
 Huber/Work Release and Sentence to Service inmates are required to provide and pay for urinalysis (UA) testing upon reporting to jail for their sentence, within twelve hours of reporting.
-Parking for work release inmates who will be driving themselves will be the southwest side of the large parking lot.
-If you will not be driving, you can be picked up for work on the west side of the building at the bottom of the ramp.
-(Do not block or park on the ramp.)
+Parking for work release inmates who will be driving themselves will be the west side of the large parking lot.
+If you will not be driving, you can be picked up for work on the east side of the building.
 No tobacco products, tools, weapons, or cell phones should be brought into the jail at any time.
 You should bring no more than three sets of weather appropriate clothes.
 McLeod County Jail offers laundry services for Huber/Work Release inmates.

 Click here for Work Release Application Rules.